creating a site of education and remembrance

 Participants will receive an introduction to the history of the cemetery and the region and will learn about different burial customs, especially Jewish-German ones.
 We will visit other places of Jewish life in Görlitz (GER), Liberec (CZ) and Sieniawka (PL) and gain an insight into the cultural characteristics of the region.
 As far as circumstances allow, participants will have the opportunity to get to know local people, talk to them about their work and ask questions themselves.

-In addition, we want to make the outlines of the funeral hall at the Jewish cemetery, which was demolished by the Nazis in November 1938, visible again.
+In the second week, we want to make the outlines of the funeral hall at the Jewish cemetery, which was demolished by the Nazis in November 1938, visible again.
 For this purpose we are working with a landscape gardener who will help us to revive the destroyed building with stone slabs, earth, and flower seeds.
 Last but not least, we will install a tactile model of the funeral hall and a fountain, which will enable visitors of the cemetery to perform the ritual washing of hands.